saiakarsh193/chessmen-online/README.md

 python3 backend.py kill <password>
 ```

-You can update the server password,
+You can update the server password using,
 ```bash
 python3 backend.py update_pass <password>
 ```